-- Supported by the Catalan Down Syndrome Foundation (FCSD), T21RS launched the Monserrat Trueta Outstanding Career Award.
+Supported by the Catalan Down Syndrome Foundation (FCSD), T21RS launched the Monserrat Trueta Outstanding Career Award.
 Montserrat Trueta was the founder of the FCSD.
 This award recognizes outstanding scientists in the field of Down syndrome, for their sustained and distinguished career, including groundbreaking scientific contributions, leadership, and mentoring.
-It also reflects the strong DS research alliances that T21RS is building. - The Montserrat Trueta Award is awarded every two years, and the awardee will receive €8,000.
-This agreement commenced on 1 February 2019 and shall continue until 30 June 2023 and can be renewed. - The payment to the awardee will be made directly by the Sponsor to the awardee after his/her selection by an ad hoc committee created by the T21RS.
+It also reflects the strong DS research alliances that T21RS is building.

+- The Montserrat Trueta Award is awarded every two years, and the awardee will receive €8,000.
+This agreement commenced on 1 February 2019, continued until 30 June 2023 and was renewed in 2024. - The payment to the awardee will be made directly by the Sponsor to the awardee after his/her selection by an ad hoc committee created by the T21RS (President and past President of T21RS and three members of T21RS designed by the President).
+Nominations are open for T21RS members and validated by the Executive Board of T21RS.
 Applicants must be members of T21RS for at least two years before the prize is awarded.
-Candidates should attend the award ceremony held at the biennial T21RS International Conference, and should write an article about their work for the T21RS bulletin no later than six months after the award ceremony.
+Candidates should attend the award ceremony held at the biennial T21RS International Conference and should write an article about their work for the T21RS bulletin no later than six months after the award ceremony.
 Registration fees are waived.
+Once the decision is made, it should be communicated confidentially to the Catalan Down syndrome foundation by email. - Sponsor recognition: acknowledge sponsor on the website of the meeting with the logo and in the family's program.
+The sponsor should have the same privileges as the other sponsors (free registration...).
+During the ceremony the video on Montseraat Trueta should be presented.